Boost Sleeping Bags Warmth

 Judging a sleeping bag’s temperature value by looking only at its temperature rating is strongly discouraged.
 Temperature ratings are nothing more than a rough guide and should only be used as a starting point.
 Also, one company’s temperature rating has no bearing or relationship to another company’s rating system and some company’s stated rating is literally dangerous.

-To give you an idea of usage here’s a rough idea of season, temperature and usage for a well-fed sleeper wearing a thin thermal layer and sleeping on a well-insulating mat.
+To give you an idea of the usage here’s a rough idea of season, temperature and usage for a well-fed sleeper wearing a thin thermal layer and sleeping on a well-insulating mat.

 Fuelling the fire

-In November of last year I spent a cold week waiting in the Hornli Hut for the weather to improve on the Matterhorn.
+In November of last year, I spent a cold week waiting in the Hornli Hut for the weather to improve on the Matterhorn.
 Although my bag was rated to -18°C and I had plenty of clothes on, I froze my ass off even though the hut temperature could only have been just below zero.
-We’d only had our hill food to eat, which comprised of small portions of couscous and after two nights of poor food and sleep we decided to walk down to Zermatt and get some better ‘soul’ food.
+We’d only had our hill food to eat, which comprised of small portions of couscous and after two nights of poor food and sleep, we decided to walk down to Zermatt and get some better ‘soul’ food.
 That night after slogging back up to the hut again (why doesn’t the téléphérique go all the way to the hut?), we ate a mountain of pasta, cheese and tomatoes and then crawled into bed.
 Wow!
 What a difference.
 My sleeping bag turned into an inferno and very soon I had all my clothes off and my feet sticking out of the bottom.

 Let the down do its job